inblognet/Paraphrase_tool/README.md

+#HOW TO SETUP THE RROJECT

 First go to https://docs.ai21.com/

 then create a account and get the "api key" its a  30days free trial

-the edit the my api to your api key in the javascript section "YOUR API KEY"
+the edit the my api to your api key in the javascript section

-[ "Authorization": "Bearer YOUR API KEY PASTE HERE"    ]
+ go here in the javascript file the paste you api key form apiai21.com [ "Authorization": "Bearer YOUR API KEY PASTE HERE"    ]

 then test it on live sever to fully work